-Relying heavily on group discussion and workshops, Zoom sessions will focus primarily on discussion of class readings and up-coming writing assignments.
-Your involvement in Zoom meetings will be more active than passive, so you may be asked to unmute yourself to communicate orally, use the chat feature, etc. I would encourage you to use a video interface (situate yourself in a space where you feel comfortable having your camera show your image or create a virtual backdrop), but this is not required.
-Zoom sessions will NOT just be me talking.
-(Even in a conventional face-to-face class, I rarely adopt a pure lecture format for my writing classes.)
+In-person classes will focus primarily on discussion of class readings and up-coming writing assignments.
+I rarely adopt a pure lecture format for my writing classes.
 A fairly typical pattern for these meetings will be that we first meet as a whole class for general discussion or questions.
-Then I will form students into random groups using the Breakout Room feature.
-Typically, students will have about 15 minutes to generate content for the shared class "TQE" document to help guide subsequent class discussion on the assigned reading and/or to discuss their upcoming writing assignments.
+Then I will form students into random groups.
+Typically, students will have about 15 minutes to generate content for the shared class "TOE" document to help guide subsequent class discussion on the assigned reading and/or to discuss their upcoming writing assignments.
 Then, we reconvene as a whole class to conduct a class-wide discussion.
 (If you have ideas on how best to use our time together, please share those ideas with me.)
-I plan to post provisional agendas for the Zoom meetings each week through the Moodle Announcements forum by Monday.
+I plan to post provisional agendas for class meetings each week through the Moodle Announcements forum by Monday.
 This portion of the class is worth 5 points a week of participation points.
-You have to attend at least half of the Zoom meeting to be eligible to earn these points.
-(Zoom generates a report of users.)
-(For weeks without Zoom meetings because of Veterans Day and Thanksgiving, students will get an automatic full credit.)
+You have to attend at least half of the class to be eligible to earn these points.
+(If you come in late or are not able to stay until the end of the class, check with me later to make sure that I recorded your presence.)

-For the asynchronous, purely online portion of class time, an important feature of the class will be participation in the weekly online Discussion Forum (located on the class Moodle site).
-Earn up to 5 points per Forum each week (Weeks 1 and 10 have two separate forums) by participating in this "slow motion" class discussion (meaning that someone may not respond to you immediately but perhaps several days later).
+For the asynchronous, purely online portion of class time, an important feature of the class will be participation in the weekly online Forum post (located on the class Moodle site).
+Earn up to 10 points each week by participating in this "slow motion" class discussion (meaning that someone may not respond to you immediately but perhaps several days later).
 Post your reactions and analysis to each week's readings and topics and respond to what others in the class have to say.
-Suggested prompts to respond to are included in the weekly overview documents linked to the syllabus.
 When you post your primary messages to the weekly discussion forums, plan to post about 150 words (a well-developed paragraph or two).
-Emphasize your own thinking, analysis, relevant personal experiences, and personal reactions to the topics involved.
-Then, when you respond to at least two other people, try for a minimum of 50-75 words, using your post to expand your understanding.
+Emphasize your own thinking, analysis, and personal reactions to the topics involved.
+Then, when you respond to at least 2 other people, try for a minimum of 50-75 words, using your post to expand your understanding.
 Ask questions, talk online, and use this feature of our class to expand your understanding of course material.
 For more description and a grading rubric see this document.
 Special Note: Weekly online discussion forums cannot be made up after the due date (midnight Sunday each week).
 To be successful in an online course format, students must take an active and responsible role in their own learning.
 It takes discipline to post to the online Forums and keep current with the class.
 (You can earn up to one extra credit point a week by posting to the discussion forum early--by the end of the day Wednesday.
 This does NOT apply to the Personal Introduction Forum on Week One.)
 Please don't hesitate to contact me if obstacles prevent your full participation in the course.